Spartronics4915/Bling/README.md

-# Bling
+# Bling-example
-All the bling code, examples, tutorials, and other information
+An example Arduino sketch to demonstrate Bling programming using the NeoPixel Stick

-This repository has Arduino projects in it.
-Clone it to your Arduino directory and the open the projeccts in the Arduino IDE.
+This repo should be cloned directly into your Arduino sketch folder, and then open the project with the Arduino IDE.

-Libraries are managed separately, and must be installed manually if needed.
-They are not to be committed to this repository.